B-AVIBench: Towards Evaluating the Robustness of Large Vision-Language Model on Black-box Adversarial Visual-Instructions: Experiments

-We assess the robustness of LVLMs against various image corruptions and present the experimental results in Fig.~\ref{fig:intro} (a).
+We assess the robustness of LVLMs against various image corruptions and present the experimental results in Fig.~\ref{fig:vis_result_leida} (a).
+The complete ranking of robustness to B-AVIs in Table~\ref{tab:sup3}.
 We observe that MiniGPT-4~\cite{zhu2023minigpt} exhibits the strongest anti-corruption capability among the LVLMs, followed by Otter~\cite{li2023otter} and BLIP2~\cite{li2023blip}.
 On the other hand, mPLUG-owl~\cite{ye2023mplug} shows the weakest performance, with an average performance drop of 17\% across all image corruption attacks.
-Overall, all LVLMs are with average ASDR values consistently below 20\%, which may be attributed to the availability of large-scale training data.
+Overall, all LVLMs have average ASDR values consistently below 20\%, which may be attributed to the availability of large-scale training data.

 Table~\ref{tab:sy1} compares different attack methods on all 14 open-source LVLMs.
 We find that Elastic, Glass\_Blur, and Shot\_Noise are more effective, with average ASDRs of 18\%, 17\%, and 16\% respectively.
 On the other hand, Frost, Saturate, Fog, and Brightness are less effective, with average ASDRs of 0\%, 1\%, 2\%, and 2\% respectively.
 These findings can provide guidance to LVLM developers in designing targeted defense strategies.